six reasons to visit Gimli

 I’ve been going to Gimli, Manitoba ever since I was a small child, as my father’s only sister lived there with her family.
 Until I was an adult, this small lakeside community of nearly 6,000 people simply represented a place where I had family, and where we spent many summer days walking the pier or trying to swim in the cool waters of Lake Winnipeg after tiptoeing over the stones of the pebbled beach that lines the shore.

 As a travel and lifestyle writer, I began to look at Gimli through a different lens.
 It is a proud community with a strong heritage and a vibrant arts community.
 As the sixth-largest freshwater lake in Canada, it is the immenseness of Lake Winnipeg as an inland ocean that draws a great number of creative individuals to the Interlake region, with Gimli as the hub.
 Writers, artists, musicians, performers, and photographers come to the Gimli area to congregate, live in harmony, be inspired, and enjoy the affordable standard of living.
-My husband and I now live just 20 minutes from Gimli and for the past six years, have called the Interlake home.
+I now live just 20 minutes from Gimli and since 2007, have called the Interlake home.

 There are many reasons you may choose to put Gimli on your horizon, whether as a visitor, or as a possible future resident.
 I’ve listed a few, with hope we might see you there this year.